MXET/resources/README.md

 | <div class="video-container-4by3"><div class="video-container-16by9"><iframe width="560" height="315" src="https://www.youtube.com/embed/HYnm2MD0Nks"></iframe></div></div> | <div class="video-container-4by3"><div class="video-container-16by9"><iframe width="560" height="315" src="https://www.youtube.com/embed/LMyhFwJscI0"></iframe></div></div> |
 | [On Youtube](https://youtu.be/HYnm2MD0Nks ':class=button')        | [On Youtube](https://youtu.be/LMyhFwJscI0 ':class=button')         |

+> Working with Polymers
+* Cutting & working with HDPE [A Great PDF Guide by a manufacturer](https://www.emcoplastics.com/assets/pdf/HDPE/HDPE%20Fabrication%20Guide.pdf)
+* This is one of the most useful but troubling plastics.
+It's very tough, very affordable, and chemical resistant, but it has a lot of "buts."
+For example, YOU CANNOT LASER CUT IT, it's incredibly difficult to glue, and when cutting, it gums up the teeth of saws and blades when using typical speeds/feeds.
+So, it deserves it's own guide.

 ### Metals

 Additive manufacturing with metals is most commonly performed with a powdered metal and high powered (200W+) laser.
 The process requires upstream knowledge and DFM methods by the designer.
 In ETID we have a lab for SLM (selective laser melting) available to students who have studied the process and have an applicable academic project.